SignificoHealth/recco-ios-sdk/README.md

 This repository holds the codebase for the Recco iOS SDK.
 Instructions on how to add and use this iOS library can be found in the [Usage](#usage) section.

-You are more than welcome to clone the repository and compile it on your own to run the Showcase app.
-You can also [write us](mailto:recco@significo.com) requesting direct access to a Testflight build of our showcase application, for those members of your team who may be less tech savvy.
+You are more than welcome to clone the repository and compile it yourself to run the Showcase app.
+You can also [write to us](mailto:recco@significo.com) requesting direct access to a Testflight build of our showcase application, for those members of your team who may be less tech savvy.

 However, please be aware that in order to actually integrate it into your own application, you will first need to contact our sales team to initiate the license acquisition process.
 For that purpose, please send an email to recco@significo.com.

 ## Overview

-Personalized, and user-friendly approach to health and wellness recommendations based on users' unique interests, motivations, and health behaviors.
-Whether they are looking to improve their fitness, manage their stress, or simply lead a more fulfilling life. __`Recco` is designed to help them reach their full potential.__
+Personalized and user-friendly approach to health and wellness recommendations based on users' unique interests, motivations, and health behaviors.
+Whether they are looking to improve their fitness, manage their stress, or simply lead a more fulfilling life, __`Recco` is designed to help them reach their full potential.__

-_We believe that everyone deserves to live their best life, and we are committed to making that vision a reality through our cutting-edge technology and unwavering dedication to scientific accuracy._
+_We believe that everyone deserves to live their best life, and we are committed to making that vision a reality, through our cutting-edge technology and unwavering dedication to scientific accuracy._

 ## Mission

-Allow experiencing firsthand the effectiveness of our `recommendation engine`.
+We want you to experience firsthand the effectiveness of our `recommendation engine`.
 Empower users to achieve their best selves through personalized recommendations that are grounded in the latest scientific research.

 Enabling products to provide their users with a wealth of knowledge, tips, and exercises to help them improve their behavior and achieve their goals.